 Getting from home to class (or anywhere else) at the University of Oregon is pretty easy.
-You can walk from one side of campus to the other in less than fifteen minutes.
-If you want to check us on that, the interactive campus map can tell you exactly how long it takes to get from place to place.
+You can walk from one side of campus to the other in less than 15 minutes.
+If you want to check on that, the interactive campus map can tell you exactly how long it takes to get from place to place.

 If you need to get to or from campus at night, you can use Safe Ride, a student-funded program that provides transportation to students throughout the Eugene community.
 However you travel, be safe.